All Episodes Plain Text

 I just want to say that there's several points here.

-A lot of people from Europe and those socialistic countries come to the United States because they can get in immediately.
+They're regarding a lot of people from Europe and those socialistic countries come to the United States because they can get immediate and they can get in immediately.

 I had a friend who got diagnosed with cancer in England, and she came here to the United States because it was going to take a year just to see the oncologist, not to even start her treatment.